-The needs of each child are carefully considered and a very through National Baseline Assessment is completed.
+The needs of each child are carefully considered, and a very thorough National Baseline Assessment is completed.
 Each pupil has a carefully considered programme to support development in the 17 areas of the EYFS curriculum and also to extend the learning of the more able pupils.
 The development of each child is carefully recorded on tracking system each half term.
 This is reported to the Head Teacher and governors.
 Each child's level of development is reported to government annually.
+National Baselining takes place and the results of this are held with the DfE.